IS2AI/KazParC/README.md

 </tbody>
 </table>

+## Data Splitting ✂️
+<p align = "justify">We began by creating a test set.
+To do this, we employed a random selection process, carefully choosing 250 unique and non-repeating rows from each of the sources outlined in <a href = "https://github.com/IS2AI/KazParC/edit/main/README.md#domains-%E2%84%B9%EF%B8%8F">Domains</a>.
+The remaining data were divided into pairs, following an 80/20 split, while ensuring that the distribution of domains was maintained within both the training and validation sets.</p>

 ## Acknowledgements 🙏

 <p align = "justify">We wish to convey our deep appreciation to the diligent group of translators whose exceptional contributions have been crucial to the successful realisation of this study.
 Their tireless efforts to ensure the accuracy and faithful rendition of the source materials have indeed proved invaluable.
 Our sincerest thanks go to the following esteemed individuals: Aigerim Baidauletova, Aigerim Boranbayeva, Ainagul Akmuldina, Aizhan Seipanova, Askhat Kenzhegulov, Assel Kospabayeva, Assel Mukhanova, Elmira Nikiforova, Gaukhar Rayanova, Gulim Kabidolda, Gulzhanat Abduldinova, Indira Yerkimbekova, Moldir Orazalinova, Saltanat Kemaliyeva, and Venera Spanbayeva.</p>